day8/re-frame/README.md

 "unticked the checkbox for 'send me spam'".

 These events have to "handled".
-The code doing this handling might mutate app state (in `app-db`), or requrest more data from the server, or POST somewhere and wait for a response, etc. In fact, all these actions will ultimately result in changes to the `app-db`.
+The code doing this handling might mutate app state (in `app-db`), or request more data from the server, or POST somewhere and wait for a response, etc. In fact, all these actions will ultimately result in changes to the `app-db`.

 An application will have many handlers, and collectively they represent the **control layer of the application**.